aributterfield-ml/airbnb-database/README.md

 ## Contents
 - **PDF Report**: Detailed documentation of the database design process, including diagrams, SQL scripts, and normalization steps.
 - **SQL Scripts**: Included in the report for table creation, procedures, and triggers.
-Table creation and procedures have been adapted for MySQL compatibility.
+Table creation and procedures SQL files have been added and adapted for MySQL compatibility.

 ## Key Highlights
 - Database schema tailored to Airbnb's functionalities.